EvanKomp/aide_predict/README.md

 ### Prediction Models

 1. HMM (Hidden Markov Model)
+   - Computes statistics over matching columns in an MSA, treating each column independantly but allowing for alignment of query sequences before scoring
    - Requires MSA for fitting
    - Can handle aligned sequences during inference

 2. EVMutation
+   - Computes pairwise couplings between AAs in an MSA for select positions well represented in the MSA, variants are scored by the change in coupling energy.
    - Requires MSA for fitting
    - Requires wild-type sequence for inference
    - Requires fixed-length sequences

 3. ESM2 Likelihood Wrapper
+   - Pretrained PLM (BERT style) model for protein sequences, scores variants according to masked, mutant, or wild type marginal likelihoods.
+Mutant marginal computes likelihoods in the context of the mutant sequence, while masked and wild type marginal compute likelihoods in the context of the wild type sequence.
+These methods are apprximations of the joint likelihood.
    - Can handle aligned sequences
    - Requires additional dependencies (see `requirements-transformers.txt`)

 4. SaProt Likelihood Wrapper
+   - ESM except using a size 400 vocabulary including local structure tokens from Foldseek's VAE.
+Wild type, Mutant, and masked marginals avialable.
    - Requires fixed-length sequences
    - Uses WT structure if structures of sequences are not passed
    - Requires additional dependencies: